Ethiopia

 BACKGROUND:

 In April 2023 the government announced plans to integrate regional militia forces into the federal army and police, prompting fears among populations regarding loss of regional autonomy and vulnerability to attacks by other ethnic groups.
-In the Amhara region, protests against the measure escalated into intense clashes between the fano, an irregular ethnic Amhara militia, and the ENDF, during which the Ethiopian Human Rights Commission (EHRC) has documented the targeting of civilians and civilian property.
+Protests against the measure escalated in Amhara, leading to intense clashes between the fano, an irregular ethnic Amhara militia, and the ENDF.
+The EHRC has documented the targeting of civilians and civilian property during the clashes.
+The UN has warned of ongoing abuses, including arbitrary arrests and drone strikes targeting civilian areas.
 The ENDF have also been accused of killing civilians while searching for fano supporters.

 RECENT DEVELOPMENTS: